 The bright yellow letter M for McDonald’s has to be one of the most recognizable logos in the entire world.
 It adorns McDonald’s restaurants across the globe, to the point where “The Golden Arches” has become all but synonymous with McDonald’s itself.
-(Did you know McDonald’s actually isn’t the biggest fast food chain in the world, though?)
+Don’t miss these things McDonald’s employees won’t tell you.

 However, there’s one McDonald’s that forgoes that famous yellow color in its logo in favor of a light bluish-green.
 In Sedona, Arizona, the only arches you’ll see are turquoise!